 Ingredients and Substitutions

 - Spaghetti Squash – This replaces noodles and is a great low carb, low calorie substitute for noodles.
-You can sub regular chow mein noodles or other pasta if desired.
+You can sub regular chow mein noodles, pasta or zucchini noodles if desired.

 - Tamari – This is a gluten free soy sauce and can be substituted with coconut aminos for a soy free chow mein.